 These include Family Links training, Wellbeing, English/Maths qualifications, learning to speak/read English, support with finance and employability and many more.
-They are led by the SENCo, Community Engagement Lead, CAB or the local college.
+They are led by the SENDCo, Community Engagement Lead, CAB or the local college.

-Information on current family support can be found on the Sway on the school website - https://hillview-school.co.uk/parents/family-support
+Information on current family support can be found on Class Dojo or by contacting Sally Shepley can be contacted on sshepley@hillview-school.co.uk